 Passive water treatment is now becoming a requirement for mine closure in many jurisdictions in Canada and globally.
 Understanding the current status of technology and application is critical to success for mine water management and permitting.
 Having a foundation of knowledge and understanding of terms, considerations, and applications is important to staying up to date with industry trends.

 Passive and semi-passive water treatment systems (PTSs) can be effective technologies for treating mining impacted waters.
-Join us on July 16th at 11:00am MDT where our guest speaker Monique Simair from Maven Water & Environment we will discuss:
+Guest speaker Monique Simair from Maven Water & Environment will discuss:

 - Why mines treat water (how and why is it impacted, and what do they need to treat for)

 - Modern vs historical applications of technology

 - What can be treated

 This course is designed to provide regulators, owners, and operators with information about types of modern-day PTSs, their applications, strengths, weaknesses, and paths to implementation.
 The intention is to develop a common understanding and language around PTSs, how they work, and when they can be applied to treat mine impacted waters.